dev-app-ali/TalkTrove-Android/README.md

 <h1>Introduction</h1>
-<p>This is based on learning and used Free API to fetch data, so it might be not 100% accurate.
-To get your data you can use your own API.</p>
+<p>This is based on learning and uses Free API, so it might not work 100%, especially since it may forget about the history of the chat sometimes.
+To get your data you can use <strong>your Own API</strong>.</p>
 <ul>